 A company doesn’t fire its top executives without candidates in line to replace them, so who are the candidates Arizona has in mind?

-Where do they go from here now?
-A company doesn’t just fire its CEO and Chairman without candidates in line to replace them, so what candidates does Arizona have?
-Foxsports.com reported earlier that Arizona’s current vice president of player personnel, Steve Keim, is an early frontrunner to replace Graves.
-Keim has been with the organization since 1999 and his highly respected, but he is also a candidate for the Brown’s GM vacancy as well.
+Foxsports.com reported that Cardinals current vice president of player personnel, Steve Keim, is an early frontrunner to replace Graves.
+Keim has been with the organization since 1999 and is highly respected, but he is a candidate for the Brown’s GM vacancy as well.

 It’s been rumored for the past month that defensive coordinator Ray Horton would be promoted to head coach if/when Whisenhunt got fired.
-Despite Horton never being a head coach before, several other teams around the league are said to be interest in his services.
-Arizona will at the very least deeply consider hiring Horton to run the team, although they will probably wait until they hire a GM to make that decision.
+Despite Horton having no head coaching experience, several other teams around the league may be interested in his services.
+The Bidwills will, at the very least, consider hiring Horton to run the team, but they will probably wait until they hire a GM to make that decision.